Indian shares end slightly lower as global inflation worries weigh

 U.S. inflation data is due later this week and will be closely watched for clarity on tapering of policy support from the Federal Reserve.
 The European Central Bank is also set to meet later in the week.

-On Tuesday, the three biggest drags on the Nifty 50 were HDFC Bank (HDBK.NS), mortgage lender HDFC (HDFC.NS) and ICICI Bank (ICBK.NS).
-The private-sector banks index (.NIFPVTBNK), which has added 7.28% this year, fell 0.98%.
+On Tuesday, the three biggest drags on the Nifty 50 were HDFC Bank, mortgage lender HDFC and ICICI Bank.
+The private-sector banks index, which has added 7.28% this year, fell 0.98%.

 Our Standards: The Thomson Reuters Trust Principles.